 Intent to Repay

-To decide whether there is intent to repay, the court looks at factors such as the following:
+To decide whether there is intent to repay, the court looks at four factors and all factors must be satisfied as reasonable.

-Neither Mr. Bruecher nor his corporation could produce any of these.
-Further, the very personal nature of some of the advances (such as divorce settlement payments, child support payments, and payments to the grocery store) got the court’s attention.
+Neither Mr. Bruecher nor his corporation could produce any proof of these.
+Further, the very personal nature of some of the advances (the description of the payment) got the court’s attention.

 In court, Mr. Bruecher delivered his self-serving testimony and presented as evidence the corporate tax return, on which the advances were classified as loans.
 Not good enough, ruled the court, as it made the advances taxable dividends to Mr. Bruecher.